Stuti-Tandon/GIT-AND-GITHUB-BASICS/Concepts_and_Commands.md

   main = the branch you're pushing to.

 ## <h1>INIT Command</h1>
--The init command in Git is used to initialize a new Git repository.
+- The init command in Git is used to initialize a new Git repository.
--It creates the .git directory in your project folder, allowing you to start tracking your files using Git version control.
+- It creates the .git directory in your project folder, allowing you to start tracking your files using Git version control.
--Command:
+- Command:
   **git init**
   Initializes a new local Git repository.
   Creates a hidden .git folder in your project directory, which stores all the version history and configuration.
   Marks the folder as a Git-managed project.
--Steps:
+- Steps:
     mkdir my-project
     cd my-project
     git init    Output:Initialized empty Git repository in /path/to/my-project/.git/